Philippe Gardent (rugby league)

-Philippe Gardent ([filip ɡaʁdɑ̃]; born 24 March 1979 in Grenoble), is a former American footballer and rugby league footballer.
+Philippe Gardent ([filip ɡaʁdɑ̃]; born 24 March 1979) is a former American footballer and rugby league footballer.

 He plays for Crusaders in Championship after failing to make the regular season roster of the National Football League's Carolina Panthers.

-A linebacker, he spent time on the practice squad of the Washington Redskins in the NFL and played for the Cologne Centurions of NFL Europa.
+The son of a ski instructor, Gardent began to play American football in his hometown of Grenoble at the age of 17.
+A linebacker, he spent time on the practice squad of the Washington Redskins in the NFL and played for the Cologne Centurions of NFL Europa (NFLE) from 2005 to 2007.
+He was named the 2006 NFLE Defensive Player of the Year after leading the league with 70 tackles.
 He also played for the Berlin Thunder in 2003 and 2004.